AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 The key features and enhancements introduced in [!DNL Adobe Experience Manager] 6.5.11.0 are:

-* SEO enhancements are available via a bundle that supports sitemaps, alternate URLs, robot meta tags, and more in the [!DNL Core Components].
+* Auto-generation of sitemap for SEO purposes is possible using the [SEO index package](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html?package=/content/software-distribution/en/details.html/content/dam/aem/public/adobe/packages/cq650/featurepack/sites-seo-index-content-1.0.0.zip).
+It supports sitemaps, alternate URLs, robot meta tags, and more in the [!DNL Core Components].

 * You can now render the sort option in Card and Column view (NPR-37199).